symblai/symbl-docs/docs/faq.md

 No, Trackers cannot be run one at a time.

 If you have not processed your conversation with the parameter `enableAllTracker=true` in the Async API, Trackers will not be detected.
 To learn why and understand how to use this parameter while processing your conversation, see [Consuming Trackers with Management API](/docs/management-api/trackers/overview#step-2-submit-files-using-async-api-with-enablealltrackers-flag) section.

+### Are punctuations allowed in the trackers vocabulary?

+You can only pass periods `.`, apostrophes `'` and dashes `-` in the trackers vocabulary.
+Other punctuations like `?`, `,`, `!`, `:` are not allowed.

+### How do I create Trackers?
+You can create Trackers using the Management API.
+You can also use the Tracker UI via the [Symbl Platform](https://platform.symbl.ai/#/login) to create, view, edit and delete Trackers.

+### How many vocabulary terms can I add in a Tracker?
+We recommend that you add at least 5 vocabulary terms and a maximum of 50 per Tracker.

+### How many Trackers can I create?
+You can create up to 200 Trackers per account.

+### Can I view the logs of Streaming API?
+Yes, you can view the Streaming API logs via the [Symbl Platform](https://platform.symbl.ai/#/login).